-Located on the western coast of Italy, Pisa is a renowned city in Tuscany.
-Most tourists think that this city is only known for the Leaning Tower of Pisa, but it has many other amazing sites.
-The city has a population of 91,000, which is one of the smallest populations in Italy and it is only 20 minutes away from the Ligurian Sea.
+Pisa is a renowned city in Tuscany on the western coast of Italy.
+Most tourists think this city is only known for the Leaning Tower of Pisa, but it has many other unique sites.
+The city has a population of 91,000, one of Italy’s smallest, and is only 20 minutes away from the Ligurian Sea.
 You can ride the train to Pisa directly from any major city in the country.

 History of the City of Pisa

-In the Roman period, Pisa was an important naval base and commercial port and remained that way for centuries.
-In the 11th century, Pisa’s economic status significantly improved and it grew in population.
-The city lived a period of prosperity and became a massive rival of Genoa and Venice
+Pisa was a substantial naval base and commercial port in the Roman period and remained there for centuries.
+In the 11th century, Pisa’s economic status significantly improved, and its population grew.
+The city enjoyed a period of prosperity and became a massive rival of Genoa and Venice.

-In the 12th century, when Pisa was at the top of its power, it controlled Corsica, Sardinia, and the Tuscan coast and these were powerful cities at that time too.
-When you visit this wonderful city, you will be attracted by its Pisan-Romanesque architectural style with its use of coloured marbles and subtle references to Andalucian architectural styles.
-You will be truly amazed by these colours which were designed by the great father-and-son sculptural team Nicola and Giovanni Pisano.
+In the 12th century, when Pisa was at the height of its power, it controlled Corsica, Sardinia, and the Tuscan coast, which were influential cities at that time, too.
+When you visit this wonderful city, you will be attracted by its Pisan-Romanesque architectural style, which uses coloured marble and subtle references to Andalucian architectural styles.
+You will be genuinely amazed by the colours designed by the tremendous father-and-son sculptural team Nicola and Giovanni Pisano.

 After years and years of prosperity, when commerce and industry flourished, the city fell in 1284 when it was defeated in the battle of Meloria.
-The city fell once again under Florence’s rule in 1406.
+The town fell once again under Florence’s rule in 1406.
 However, the city continued its achievements when a ruler called Médici took a keen interest in it, constructing bridges and canals and encouraging great artistic, literary, and scientific efforts.
 He reestablished Pisa’s university, where the city’s most famous son, Galileo Galilei, taught in the late 16th century.
-After World War ll started, there was huge damage caused in the city and it was said that 40% of the old city was damaged.
+After World War II started, massive damage was caused to the city, and 40% of the old town was said to be damaged.

-Since the city of Pisa is considered one of the smallest cities in Italy, transportation is very easy to access due to many of Pisa’s most popular sights being very close to each other.
-For example, a walk from Piazza del Duomo to the Arno River is only 10 minutes, which is why walking tours are so popular in the city.
+Since Pisa is considered one of the smallest cities in Italy, transportation is effortless.
+Many of Pisa’s most famous sights are very close to each other.
+For example, a walk from Piazza del Duomo to the Arno River is only 10 minutes, so walking tours are top-rated in the city.

-There is also a train station located around 1.5km outside the city which can be reached on foot or by bus.
-Pisa Airport is the largest and main airport in Tuscany and goes into Florence and Pisa, as well as neighbouring areas of Tuscany.
+There is also a train station around 1.5km outside the city, which can be reached on foot or by bus.
+Pisa Airport is the largest and primary airport in Tuscany.
+It serves Florence, Pisa, and neighbouring areas.

-Let us explore the famous attractions in the beautiful city of Pisa and learn more about them.
+Let us explore the famous attractions in the beautiful city and learn more about them.

 Things to Do in Pisa